minibolt-guide/minibolt/guide/system/privacy.md

 ### I2P installation

-* Ensure that you are logged with user "admin" and add i2pd repository
+* Ensure that you are logged in with user "admin" and add the i2pd repository

   ```sh
   $ wget -q -O - https://repo.i2pd.xyz/.help/add_repo | sudo bash -s -